ismaelmehdid/RoadBuddy-AI/README.md

 3. **Ask me to get TELEGRAM_TOKEN or create your own**

-   It’s better to use our existing bot since it already has an avatar, description, and other details.
+   It’s better to use our existing [bot](https://t.me/road_buddy_ai_bot)since it already has an avatar, description, and other details.
 If you create your own bot, it will be fully functional but will appear as a blank bot.

    For any questions or assistance, feel free to reach out to me:
    - **LinkedIn**: [Andrii Syvash](https://www.linkedin.com/in/asyvash/)